Allkyle/bash/README.md

 <h1 align="center"> A17 BoT (Beta)
 </h1>
 <p align="center">
-  Hemlo, I am "A17" a WhatsApp bot create and recode by Kai to do everything that is possible on WhatsApp based on WhatsApp Multi Device(MD) Support.
+  Hemlo, I am "Osiris" a WhatsApp bot create and recode by Kai to do everything that is possible on WhatsApp based on WhatsApp Multi Device(MD) Support.

    <p align="center">
   <a href="https://github.com/Kai0071/A17/stargazers">